jcurtis4207/Juce-Plugins/README.md

 ### Gain
 A simple plugin that includes a gain knob with a range of -30dB to +30dB, a phase inversion button, and a level meter.

+### Gate
+An expander/gate plugin with standard threshold, ratio, attack, release, and hold controls.
+It also has a filtered sidechain, with listen functionality.

 ### Limiter
 A ripoff of the L1 limiter.
 I think the layout of the L1 is the best out there, so I haven't tried to reinvent the wheel (yet).